bhaaksema/guanaco-doc/index.md

   src="https://cdn.jsdelivr.net/npm/mathjax@3/es5/tex-chtml.js">
 </script>

-# Guanaco: A Syntactic Proof Guide
+# Guanaco: A Syntactic Proof Guide for Epistemic Logic

 You can find the current version of the program [here](https://github.com/bhaaksema/rug-lamas).